aws-samples/aws-dms-cdc-data-pipeline/README.md

 ## Confirm that binary logging is enabled

 <b><em>In order to set up the Aurora MySQL, you need to connect the Aurora MySQL cluster on an EC2 Bastion host.</em></b>

+:information_source: The Aurora MySQL `username` and `password` are stored in the [AWS Secrets Manager](https://console.aws.amazon.com/secretsmanager/listsecrets) as a name such as `DatabaseSecret-xxxxxxxxxxxx`.

+**To retrieve a secret (AWS console)**

+- (Step 1) Open the Secrets Manager console at [https://console.aws.amazon.com/secretsmanager/](https://console.aws.amazon.com/secretsmanager/).
+- (Step 2) In the list of secrets, choose the secret you want to retrieve.
+- (Step 3) In the **Secret value** section, choose **Retrieve secret value**.<br/>
+Secrets Manager displays the current version (`AWSCURRENT`) of the secret.
+To see [other versions](https://docs.aws.amazon.com/secretsmanager/latest/userguide/getting-started.html#term_version) of the secret, such as `AWSPREVIOUS` or custom labeled versions, use the [AWS CLI](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets.html#retrieving-secrets_cli).

+**To confirm that binary logging is enabled**

 1. Connect to the Aurora cluster writer node.
    <pre>